gaospecial/org.Ylipolytica.W29.eg.db/README.md

 > Ran M, Zhao G, Jiao L, Gu Z, Yang K, Wang L, Cao X, Xu L, Yan J, Yan Y, et al. Copper Ion Mediates Yeast-to-Hypha Transition in *Yarrowia lipolytica*. **Journal of Fungi**.
 2023; 9(2):249. <https://doi.org/10.3390/jof9020249>

-The reason why we build this org.db is that Bioconductor doesn't has such a resources, and many of existing org.db, for instance, <https://www.bioconductor.org/packages/release/data/annotation/html/org.EcK12.eg.db.html> is outdated.
+The reason why we build this org.db is that Bioconductor doesn't has such a resource (<https://www.bioconductor.org/packages/release/BiocViews.html#___OrgDb>), and many of existing org.db, for instance, <https://www.bioconductor.org/packages/release/data/annotation/html/org.EcK12.eg.db.html> is outdated.

 It is a R package.
 To reuse this package, just install it with **devtools**.